A topological classification of convex bodies: Preliminaries and the proof of Theorem

+The following lemma is a slight generalization of results of Bagatelj \cite{Bagatelj}, and also Negami and Nakamoto \cite{Negami}.
+To state it, for any guadrangulation $Q \in \mathcal{Q}^{0}$ and face $F$ of $Q$ with boundary walk $v_1e_1v_2e_2v_3e_3v_4e_4v_5$, where $v_1=v_5$ and edges are $e_i=\{v_i,v_{i+1}\}$, $i=1,2,3,4$ (cf. Figure~\ref{fig:face-contraction} a), left), we define the \emph{contraction of the face $F$} as the following: shrink the region $F$ by identifying the vertices $v_1$ and $v_3$, the edges $e_1$ and $e_2$, and the edges $e_3$ and $e_4$.
+Note that this operation on $Q$ is invertible; the inverse operation is called \emph{vertex splitting} (cf. Figure~\ref{fig:splittings}).

+\begin{lem} Any quadrangulation $Q \in \mathcal{Q}^{0}$ can be reduced to the path graph $P_2$ via a sequence of face contractions, or equivalently, $Q$ can be obtained from $P_2$ via a sequence of vertex splittings. \end{lem}

-Let us regard a simple quadrangulation $Q^{0,s} \in \mathcal{Q}^{0,s}$ and let $F=(v_1,v_2,v_3,v_4)$ be a face of $Q^{0,s}$ with boundary walk $v_1e_1v_2e_2v_3e_3v_4e_4v_5$, where $v_1=v_5$ and edges are $e_i=\{v_i,v_{i+1}\}$, $i=1,2,3,4$ (cf. Figure~\ref{fig:face-contraction} a), left).
-On multigraphs $Q^0 \in \mathcal{Q}^0$ the named vertices and edges may not be distinct, however, the definition of quasi-dual representation (i.e. that these graphs have been generated by removing the saddle points of degree 4 from the triangular representation) admits only two kinds of coincidences: two diagonal vertices $v_2$ and $v_4$ may coincide, and in this case the edges $e_2$ and $e_3$ may coincide.
-These two cases are illustrated in Figure~\ref{fig:face-contraction} b) and c), left.
+\begin{proof} Let $Q \in \mathcal{Q}^{0}$ and face $F$ of $Q$ with boundary walk $v_1e_1v_2e_2v_3e_3v_4e_4v_5$, where $v_1=v_5$ and edges are $e_i=\{v_i,v_{i+1}\}$, $i=1,2,3,4$.
+If $Q$ is not simple, these vertices and edges may not be distinct, however, the definition of quasi-dual representation (i.e. that these graphs have been generated by removing the saddle points of degree 4 from the triangular representation) admits only two kinds of coincidences: two diagonal vertices $v_2$ and $v_4$ may coincide, and in this case the edges $e_2$ and $e_3$ may coincide.
+These two cases are shown in Figure~\ref{fig:face-contraction} b) and c), left.
 Note that in Figure~\ref{fig:face-contraction} b) the internal domain bordered by the edges $e_2$ and $e_3$ is not a quadrangular face but necessarily contains additional vertices.